kovidomi/BBTAG-Improvement-Mod/README.md

 * Everybody in the BlazBlue PC community that has given support or feedback of any kind!

 ## Extra thanks to:
-Atom0s for their DirectX9.0 Hooking tut<br>
+Atom0s for their DirectX9.0 Hooking article<br>
 Durante for their dsfix source